 Look at all of the steps that were made on the linear part of the chart… basically wasting computing time!

 There is a solution to this problem, however: Subcases!
 Using subcases takes some predictions at the beginning, but it’s easier and easier with practice.
 Let’s go with the previous example: I have two “zones” in my model “linear zone” and “nonlinear zone”.
 I assume where the linear zone will end and define a subcase with a load of that value (well a bit less to be precise), then I make a second subcase with the final load (you may have many subcases and I often use more than 2 but everything stays the same).
-Since each subcase have its own case-control I can “order” solver to use big load increments in the first subcase, and then small load increments in the second subcase… in other words I get what I wanted, which looks like this (and saves around 40% of computing time for the same result!):
+Since each subcase has its own case control I can “order” the solver to use big load increments in the first subcase, and then small load increments in the second subcase… in other words, I get what I wanted, which looks like this (and saves around 40% of computing time for the same result!):

 Subcases are a very useful tool when computing time is an issue.
 I must admit that defining subcases in Femap is a bit counter-intuitive, so I have made a video tutorial showing how to define them, and how they work.